BOARD & STAFF

 is the President of Biokinetic Engineering, Inc., a forensic engineering consulting firm based in San Luis Obispo.
-His interest in human impact trauma and its relationship to automotive safety began in his hometown of Detroit, Michigan at Wayne State University and was expanded with his research investigations at General Motors Research Laboratories.
+He grew up in Detroit, Michigan and attended Wayne State University.
 Following MS and PhD degrees in bioengineering at the University of California at San Diego, Dennis’ research and teaching career focusing on trauma and its causes continued as a faculty member at the UCSD medical school Department of Surgery.
-Dennis and his wife Sharon Harris, an accomplished oil painter and fiber artist moved to the Central Coast to make it their permanent home in 2000, thus completing a long courtship with the area’s beauty, art, and music that began in 1970.
+Dennis and his wife Sharon Harris, an accomplished oil painter and fiber artist, moved to the Central Coast to make it their permanent home in 2000, thus completing a long courtship with the area’s beauty, art, and music that began in 1970.

 is co-founder of SLO Seed Ventures and managing partner at Brown Dog Partners.
-After successful careers as an engineer and entrepreneur, Jo Anne began working in early stage investing in 2003 for Nokia Innovent, a seed-stage investing team within the Nokia strategy organization.
-In 2008 she was asked to start a west coast branch of Golden Seeds, a nation-wide angel network that invests in women-backed businesses across all sectors.
-In addition to Golden Seeds, Jo Anne also invests with Sand Hill Angels in the Bay Area and is a co-founder of SLO Seed Ventures, an angel group in San Luis Obispo.
-In late 2011, Jo Anne joined fellow San Luis Obispo investor/entrepreneur Jim Hale to form Brown Dog Partners, LLC, to commercialize research in the growing Agricultural Technology space.
-She joined the Founders Circle of the Cal Poly Center for Innovation and Entrepreneurship in 2010 and has been a member of the Cal Poly Engineering Dean’s Advisor Council since 2011 and the University of Colorado Engineering Dean’s Council since early 2014.
+After successful careers as an engineer and entrepreneur, Jo Anne began working in early stage investing in 2003 for Nokia Innovent and in 2008 she started a West coast branch of Golden Seeds, investing in women-backed businesses.
+She joined the Founders Circle of the Cal Poly Center for Innovation and Entrepreneurship in 2010 and has been a member of the Cal Poly Engineering Dean’s Advisory Council since 2011 and the University of Colorado Engineering Dean’s Council since early 2014.
 Jo Anne currently serves as chair of the compensation committee of Synergy, Inc. in Chicago.
 She has a BS in Mathematics from the University of Michigan, an MS in Computer Science from the University of Colorado and an MBA from the University of Chicago.

 is an accomplished local government manager with a passion for music and an awareness of the essential function of arts in a vital community.
 Her experience working in the public/non-profit sector began after moving to Paso Robles in 1989, and has included local government management and serving on non-profit boards.
+She also served as the Interim Executive Director of Festival Mozaic between October 2018 and June 2019.
 Jeri holds two degrees from Cal Poly: Bachelor of Science in Business Administration, and Master of Public Policy.
-Jeri’s love of music began as a small child, and her desire to play music eventually led to studying oboe at CSU Northridge and New England Conservatory.
-Her connection to music now continues through participation in various choral and instrumental ensembles.
+Jeri’s love of music began as a small child, and her desire to play music eventually led to studying oboe at CSU Northridge and the New England Conservatory.
 She has a cat named Mozart.
-Jeri’s appreciation of Festival Mozaic began after attending her first Mozart Festival in 1980; she joined the Festival Mozaic Board of Directors in 2014.

 Juliane McAdam, Secretary

 and her husband Pete live in Los Osos after moving from Los Angeles in 2011.
-Juliane’s teaching career spanned 40 years, mostly English and Spanish to middle school students in a private school on LA’s Westside.
-She currently volunteers and oversees grant applications for SLO’s Senior Nutrition Program.
+Juliane’s teaching career spanned 40 years, mostly English and Spanish to middle school students in a private K-8 school on LA’s Westside.
+In addition to Festival Mozaic, she serves on the board of the Library Foundation and as public relations manager/grant writer/volunteer for Meals That Connect.
+She is also very active with the League of Women Voters.
 For years Juliane would time visits to her parents in Los Osos to coincide with the Festival, savoring its intimate access to classical music.
-In addition to music, she loves reading, writing, piano, and visiting her three grown children and three grandchildren.
-Juliane has degrees from Stanford and the University of Missouri-Kansas City.
-Juliane joined the Festival Mozaic Board of Directors in 2014.
+In addition to music, she loves reading, writing, piano lessons, kayaking, and visiting her three grown children and four grandchildren.
+Juliane holds degrees from Stanford and the University of Missouri-Kansas City.

 Marti Jorgensen Lindholm

-San Luis Obispo native, has always loved music, especially participating in the making and sharing of music.
-She became a music educator K-14 to help children learn that they personally could make music.
-After graduating from UCSB in Piano Performance, Marti earned her Masters at Cal, later her Doctorate in Music Ed from UOP.
-After retiring from SLCUSD in 2009 her greatest joy has been playing chamber music, being a rehearsal pianist accompanying various local productions, organizing fundraising concerts for SLOMA, teaching privately, and being the Music Director/Organist of St. Peter’s by-the-Sea Episcopal Church in Morro Bay.
+is a San Luis Obispo native and has always loved music.
+After graduating from UCSB in Piano Performance, Marti earned her Master’s at Cal and later her Doctorate in Music Ed from UOP.
+After retiring from San Luis Coastal Unified School District in 2009 her greatest joy has been playing chamber music, being a rehearsal pianist accompanying various local productions, organizing fundraising concerts for SLOMA, teaching privately, and being the Music Director/Organist of St. Peter’s by-the-Sea Episcopal Church in Morro Bay.
 She has sung with Vocal Arts and Master Chorale and is an active member of Rotary de Tolosa.
-Marti loves traveling with her new husband Allan either to see her grand daughters in WA, son in the Bay area, or adventuring abroad.
+Marti loves traveling with her husband Allan either to see her grand daughters in WA, son in the Bay area, or adventuring abroad.